-While our musicians wear tuxedos and traditional black orchestra dress, formal attire is not a strict requirement at Orlando Philharmonic events.
-We encourage you to wear what makes you comfortable.
-Note that the temperature inside the theaters can fluctuate, so a light sweater is recommended.
+While our musicians wear tuxedos and traditional black orchestra dress, formal attire is not a requirement at Orlando Philharmonic performances.
+We encourage you to wear what makes you comfortable, and enjoy the concert*.